 Employer Retaliation for Reporting a Law Breach or Whistleblowing

-You should be able to show information or testify before any government agency holding an investigation, hearing, or inquiry into a possible breach of law by their employer, or report an alleged violation of a law or regulation to your HR, manager, or any other person at the company who has the capacity and authority to investigate the violation.
+You should be able to show information or testify before any government agency holding an investigation, hearing, or inquiry into a possible breach of law by their employer or report an alleged violation of a law or regulation to your HR, manager, or any other person at the company who has the capacity and authority to investigate the violation.

-LC 1102.5 is a "whistleblower protection" statute.
+California Labor Code 1102.5 is a "whistleblower protection" statute.
 Employees are usually shielded from both firing/termination and less serious forms of workplace retaliation if they disclose alleged legal wrongdoing by their employer under a whistleblower protection statute.

 The prosecutor investigates the investigation and finds no evidence of wrongdoing.
 However, she tells the company's CEO that Nikolai was the one who told her of his suspicions.